someshbaghel/someshbaghel/README.md

 - 👋 Hi, I’m @someshbaghel
 - 👀 I’m interested in ...learning new technologies
-- 🌱 I’m currently learning ... terraform
+- 🌱 I’m currently handling DevOPs Team and learnign DevSecOps tools.
 - 💞️ I’m looking to collaborate on ...
 Devops
 - 📫 How to reach me ... baghelsdomesh22@gmail.com